VKCOM/statshouse/docs/new_table.md

 14. `min_host_legacy AggregateFunction(argMin, Int32, Float32)`
 15. `max_host_legacy AggregateFunction(argMax, Int32, Float32)`
 16. ... (rest of digest)

-`insert_flags` - bitfield with 2 defined flags and 6 reserved ones
-1. write to main index
-2. write to prekey index

-We have separate columns `insert_flags` and `index_type` because `insert_flags` could be used not only to distinguinsh between pre_tag and main index but also to route between different tables.

 ### table_1x
 1. `index_type UInt8`